-40 C.F.R. §257.102(d)(2) provides that the owner or operator of a CCR surface impoundment must meet the drainage and stabilization requirements of paragraphs (d)(2)(i) and (ii) of this section prior to installing the final cover system required under paragraph (d)(3).
+40 C.F.R. § 257.102(d)(2) provides that the owner or operator of a CCR surface impoundment must meet the drainage and stabilization requirements of paragraphs (d)(2)(i) and (ii) of this section prior to installing the final cover system required under paragraph (d)(3).
 This work is required for the purpose of ensuring that the final cover system subgrade will provide sufficient support for the cover system.
 Specifically, the performance standard calls for the elimination of free liquids by removing liquid waste or solidifying the remaining wastes and waste residues and stabilizing the remaining wastes to a sufficient degree to support the final cover system.
-Consistent with standard good engineering practices, the performance standard requires the removal of standing water and additional liquids as needed to accomplish a stable in place closure, considering other stabilization work that may be performed, if necessary.
-Prior to completing installation of the Combined Unit AP-3/4 final cover system in accordance with 40 C.F.R. § 257.102(d)(2), free liquids will have been removed and the remaining wastes stabilized as may be necessary to support the final cover system.
+Consistent with standard good engineering practices, the performance standard requires the removal of standing water and additional liquids as needed to accomplish a stable in-place closure, considering other stabilization work that may be performed, if necessary.
+Prior to substantial completion of cover system installation at AP-1 in 2017, and in accordance with 40 C.F.R. § 257.102(d)(2), free liquids were removed and the remaining wastes stabilized as necessary to support the final cover system.